mallen6/deep_sea_sponge_microbiomes/README.md

 A repository of scripts for working with deep-sea sponge microbiomes.

 Custom code and example scripts are available for
-  1. Assembly and binning of MAGs
+  1. Re-assembly of MAGs
-  2. detecting carbon fixation pathways
+  2. Detecting carbon fixation pathways
   3. vOTU analysis

 These methods were used for the analysis of 27 deep-sea sponge microbiomes, as described in our paper: